TWBug/GoldCardHenge/content/application/_index.en.md

 ## In response to the COVID-19 pandemic

-During the COVID-19 pandemic, some overseas Taiwan missions may be temporarily closed and unavailable.
-If this happens, you can change the pickup location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
+Some overseas missions might be temporarily closed or working remotely.
+Please contact their office and see if passport inspections can be accepted via post.

 ## Note: